slowphil/phplist_ynh/README.md

 Once installed, go to the chosen URL and log in as admin with the password you enter upon configuring.

 ### Demo mode
 Immediatly after setup, Phplist runs in test mode, not sending emails.
 This not a bug : before real use, a lot of stuff need to be configured right and need testing (otherwise you would soon become flagged as a spammer).
-For being able to send emails, for the moment one needs to manually edit /var/www/phplist/lists/config/config.php (assuming default install path).
-I will try to add an action in a control-panel.

 Once configured and dry-run tested, the demo mode can be turned off by using the (experimental) config-panel of our app.
 To reach this confi-panel, go to your Yunohost admin panel, navigate to your Phplist install and append /config-panel to the path, eg: https://mydomain.tld/yunohost/admin/#/apps/phplist/config-panel

 ## Documentation
-This installer was derived from yunohost's template app [example](https://github.com/YunoHost/example_ynh) with small bits taken from [my_webapp_ynh](https://github.com/YunoHost-Apps/my_webapp_ynh) ([documentation](https://github.com/YunoHost/doc/blob/master/app_my_webapp.md)).
-I mostly stripped the SFTP stuff and adapted for Phplist.
+This installer was derived from yunohost's [template app](https://github.com/YunoHost/example_ynh) with small bits (config-panel and actions) taken from [my_webapp_ynh](https://github.com/YunoHost-Apps/my_webapp_ynh) ([documentation](https://github.com/YunoHost/doc/blob/master/app_my_webapp.md)).

 [Phplist documentation](https://www.phplist.org/)